erose1337/beautiful-jekyll/_posts/2018-01-17-prp-order-of-operations.md

 Standard disclaimer: This is not a formal research paper and should not be held to standards of rigorous unconditional correctness.

-The order of operations in a psuedorandom permutation
+The order of operations in a permutation
 -------
-The design of psuedorandom permutation generally consists of the following steps:
+The design of permutation generally consists of the following steps:
 - inclusion of round constants into the state
 - application of an inexpensive linear operation
 - application of an operation designed to add non-linearity